Daring Greatly is a book in which author Brene’ Brown shares her research into the topic of vulnerability.

-And vulnerability is about being genuine and showing up even if it might hurt.
+Brown says that vulnerability is about being genuine and having the courage to show up even if it might hurt.

 Because that’s the only way to live life to the fullest and develop real, honest and loving relationships.

 “It is not the critic who counts; not the man who points out how the strong man stumbles.
 The credit belongs to the man in the arena”.

 Don’t stand in the stands of life, but read on and join us in the arena.

 - What Vulnerability Gives You